arangodb/docs/3.11/upgrading.md

 ## Upgrade Paths

-- It is always possible to upgrade between hot-fixes of the same GA release, i.e from X.Y.w to X.Y.z, where z>w.
+- It is always possible to upgrade between hot-fixes of the same GA release, i.e from x.y.W to x.y.Z, where Z > W.
   - Examples:
     - Upgrading from 3.9.0 to 3.9.1 or (directly to) 3.9.3 is supported.
     - Upgrading from 3.9.1 to 3.9.2 or (directly to) 3.9.3 is supported.